galatios/myfeed/src/README.md

 1.  **Initial Setup**: The application began as a standard Next.js starter project with TypeScript, Tailwind CSS, and ShadCN UI components.

 2.  **Core News Feed**:
-    *   An RSS parser was implemented in `src/services/news-fetcher.ts` to fetch top stories and videos from the Yahoo Finance RSS feed and press releases from the NASDAQ feed.
+    *   An RSS parser was implemented in `src/services/news-fetcher.ts` to fetch top stories and videos from the Yahoo Finance RSS feed.
     *   A `NewsCard` component (`src/components/news-card.tsx`) was created to display each article, including its title, image, and source.
     *   A `NewsSidebar` (`src/components/news-sidebar.tsx`) was added to show a list of trending articles.